forkingdog/FDStackView/README.md

 - Xcode 7+ (For interface builder supports and the latest Objective-C Syntax)
 - Base SDK iOS 9.0+ (To link UIStackView symbol in UIKit)

+# Versions

+1.0 is the lastest version.
+We released it after we have used it in our official application.
+And it was successfully passed through the App Store's review.
+So you have no concern to usd it.

 # License